lmas/thesis/thesis.typ

 == Adapting the algorithm

-// - adapt algo to streaming data using ring buffer

 As @introduction previously mentioned, the DAMP algorithm should run in a live scenario and be able to handle live sensor data.